Financing Your Legal Education

 Florida Prepaid Plan (FLPP)

 Your parents or another adult might have invested money into an FLPP to fund your college education.
 Some incoming law students may have remaining FLPP funds and do not realize they may use them toward law school tuition and fees.
-The process for having FLPP funds sent to the University of Miami for law school is as follows:
+To have Florida Prepaid Plan funds applied to your account please review the instructions provided on the Florida Prepaid College Program page.
+For additional information about the Florida Prepaid Plan please visit http://www.myfloridaprepaid.com/ or 1-800-552-4723 Option #2.

 Federal Loans Application Process and Timeline